Inflammation of the heart muscle (myocarditis): Info & doctors

 Leading Medicine Guide Editors

 Myocarditis is the medical term for inflammation of the heart muscle.
-The consequence of myocarditis can be cardiac arrhythmia or even cardiac arrest.
+Myocarditis can result in cardiac arrhythmia or even cardiac arrest.

 What are the causes of myocarditis, what are the symptoms and how can the disease be treated?
 We answer these questions below.
-Here you will also find selected doctors who treat heart muscle inflammation.
+Here you will also find selected doctors who treat myocarditis.

 ICD codes for this diseases: I01, I09.0, I09.1, I09.2, I40, I41